 We take the hassle out of health insurance: these two health insurance companies provide international medical and dental insurance for expats in the United Arab Emirates.
 Get quick simple quotes, and check out our list of FAQs to select the best health coverage plan for you.

-Expats health insurance quotes in the United Arab Emirates
+Health insurance quotes for expats in the United Arab Emirates

 APRIL International is a health and travel insurance provider operating in 180 countries.
 Their range of insurance products is tailored to the needs of expats, whether you’re relocating your family, studying for a semester abroad, enjoying a working holiday, or simply travelling.
 130,000 expats already trust APRIL International.